 - TSM (aka Stew), Founder of UiE, New Member Welcome-er

-- RavenIII (aka Matt), Forum Admin, Newsletters and Event Ideas, General Peace-keeper (Generally)
+- TowerRaven (aka Matt), Dev and Admin, General Peace-keeper (Generally)

 Many Exilers communities exist, undoubtedly there are “Exiler” named communities not related to ours – and where possible games with an EGC community present tend to have a mention on our forums.
 Effectively, these are splinter communities – they are unlikely to have the large numbers UiE once had nor will they potentially last as long; rather they may act as stop-gap locations for players who are waiting for the next big thing in gaming (or a cheap enough deal to warrant opening wallets and purses).